help-14/hmc/README.md

-# hmc
+# HMC - Help14 Media Center
-Media center for Raspberry Pi
+Media center for Raspberry Pi and other less powerfull computer.